AlexBezuska/dotfiles/ubuntu-install-2019-06-05.md

   - (needed to change existing hotkeys for dock using dconf-editor and there were a lot of them!)
 - Dock tweaks
   - Multi monitor, custom app open indicators, etc all tweakable via dconf-editor
+- Private key
+    -`ssh-keygen -t rsa`
+- .gitconfig (file in this repo)
 ---

 ## Frustrations so far